 You might want to think twice before you let your smartphone charge overnight.
-That’s because electricity prices have hit an all time high, reaching $0.2990/kWh in Q2 2022.
-The tariff is going to be updated in July Q3 and is likely to increase further, given the dismal global events of late.
+That’s because electricity prices have hit an all time high, reaching $0.2974/kWh from October to December 2022.

 Of the 9 electricity retailers available in Singapore, Sunseap is the only one offering solar energy as a key selling point.

 Sunseap is an energy retailer licensed by the Energy Market Authority (EMA).
 They are authorised to sell electricity via the Open Electricity Market (OEM) in Singapore.
 What sets them apart is that they market themselves as a provider of clean energy.

 Sunseap Group is helmed by co-founders and Executive Directors Frank Phuan and Lawrence Wu, with Phuan also serving as CEO.